Somatosensory system: Somatosensory cortex

-The postcentral gyrus includes the primary somatosensory cortex (Brodmann areas 3, 2 and 1) collectively referred to as S1.
+The postcentral gyrus is in the parietal lobe and its cortex is the primary somatosensory cortex (Brodmann areas 3, 2 and 1) collectively referred to as S1.

 BA3 receives the densest projections from the thalamus.
 BA3a is involved with the sense of relative position of neighboring body parts and amount of effort being used during movement.
 BA3b is responsible for distributing somatosensory information, it projects texture information to BA1 and shape and size information to BA2.

 Region S2 (secondary somatosensory cortex) divides into Area S2 and parietal ventral area.
 Area S2 is involved with specific touch perception and is thus integrally linked with the amygdala and hippocampus to encode and reinforce memories.

 Parietal ventral area is the somatosensory relay to the premotor cortex and somatosensory memory hub, BA5.

 BA5 is the topographically organized somato memory field and association area.

 BA1 processes texture info while BA2 processes size and shape information.

 Area S2 processes light touch, pain, visceral sensation, and tactile attention.

 S1 processes the remaining info (crude touch, pain, temperature).

 BA7 integrates visual and proprioceptive info to locate objects in space.

 The insular cortex (insula) plays a role in the sense of bodily-ownership, bodily self-awareness, and perception.
 Insula also plays a role in conveying info about sensual touch, pain, temperature, itch, and local oxygen status.
 Insula is a highly connected relay and thus is involved in numerous functions.